 “Handling Attorney” and “Referral Lawyer” Defined

 Knowing the difference between a referral attorney and a handling attorney is essential.
 And four main ways exist to tell the difference.
 The referral lawyer is a lawyer that remains outside your lead counsel.
 Generally, the litigator or trial attorney advances litigation.
-So a referral lawyer can play various roles, from rainmaking, getting the contact information from the client.
-Of interest here, is that the duties of litigation get passed to another lawyer.
+A referral lawyer can play various roles, from rainmaking to getting the client’s contact information.
+Here, the duties of litigation get passed to another lawyer.